connkat/pixels/README.md

 # pixels

 A landing page for pixelsyyc

-Made in React only because Tony hates it.
+Made in React, l because Tony hates it.

+It took me longer to make the logo that the whole responsive site.